-SGS Art Unit aims to instil in our students the love for visual arts through the development of artistic skills of observation, creative expression and appreciation through the lower and upper secondary art curriculum.
+SGSS Art Unit aims to instill in our students the love for visual arts by developing in them the artistic skills of observation, creative expression and appreciation through the lower and upper secondary art curriculum.

-Lower secondary students take on the role as ‘Art Explorers’ to have hands on experience using different dry and wet art mediums.
-Students are also guided to extent their ideas through creative techniques to create their art works.
-Specialized curriculum are designed for the various streams to cater to the needs of their learning such as task and project based assignments.
+Lower Secondary students are exposed to dry and wet art media such as pencil, pen and watercolour.
+Students are also guided to extend their ideas through creative techniques to create their art works.
+Specialised curriculums are designed for the various streams to cater to their learning needs such as performance tasks and project based assignments.

-For the upper secondary curriculum, emphasis is placed in both skills and thought processes such as research, exploration, development, experimentation and evaluation in the creation of artworks.
-In-depth studio time enables students to explore and practice using more varied mediums ranging from charcoal to watercolour and print-making to create quality artworks.
+For the Upper Secondary curriculum, emphasis is placed on both technical skills and conceptual thought processes such as research, exploration, development, experimentation and evaluation in the creation of artworks.
+In-depth studio time enables students to explore and practise using more varied media ranging from dry medium like colour pencil to wet medium like acrylic paint, to create quality artworks.

-Upper secondary art curriculum also enables students to be exposed to the studying of multiple international old art master artists, modern and contemporary artists via the application of Feldman’s approach in the study of visual art.
-With these artistic skills and knowledge, students are able to generate ideas more effectively and are well-prepared to for rigour of the National N & O Level Art examinations.
+The Upper Secondary Art curriculum also enables students to be exposed to the studying of techniques and styles of artists, including modern and contemporary artists via the application of Feldman’s approach in the study of visual art.
+With these artistic skills and knowledge, students are able to generate ideas more effectively and are better prepared for the rigour of the ‘N’ and ‘O’ Level Art examinations.